Enter your email address below and subscribe to our newsletter

 Salad Dressing

-Apple Cider Vinegar has less tartness than Red Wine Vinegar which has more tartness.
+Apple Cider Vinegar has less tartness than Red Wine Vinegar, which has more tartness.
 Olive oil makes the salad rich and flavorful.
 Oregano in the salad dressing adds a woody taste.
-Garlic when Finely chopped will add heat.
-Salt & Pepper adds flavor.
+Garlic, when finely chopped, will add heat.
+Salt & pepper add flavor.
 Dijon Mustard Sauce adds a sharp taste.
+Learn how to make Greek Salad Dressing.
+Wash all ingredients.
+Cut the cherry tomatoes in half, slice the cucumber as shown.
+Cut the green bell pepper in a rustic manner.
+Slice the red onion.
+Remove the stems of the mint leaves.

 What to Serve with Greek Salad?